alpha-davidson/torchsparse/README.md

 TorchSparse is a high-performance neural network library for point cloud processing.

 ## Required packages:
+The installation steps are further below, but here are the required packages for running the scripts in the **alpha** folder:

 - backports.cached_property
+- click
 - h5py
 - jupyterlab
 - matplotlib